Agnimandur/Red-Crab-Inn-Bot/README.md

 To add this bot to your discord server, use **[this link](https://discord.com/api/oauth2/authorize?client_id=791162942459478016&permissions=2080894065&scope=bot)**.
 A list of Reaper specific commands are at the bottom of this README.

 #### $quote
-Receive an inspirational quote!
+Receive an inspirational quote.

 #### $trump
-Receive a Donald Trump quote!
+Receive a Donald Trump quote.

 #### $kanye
-Receive a Kanye West quote!
+Receive a Kanye West quote.

+#### $ron
+Receive a Ron Swanson (Parks and Recreation character) quote.

 #### $8ball
 The Magic 8 Ball will answer your query.